OSeMOSYS/otoole/docs/functionality.rst

     otoole results cbc csv simplicity.sol ./results --input_datafile simplicity.txt

-*otoole* has duplicate Python methods for each of the result calculations performed in the long and short OSeMOSYS implementations (which are only used when using GLPK as a solver).
+*otoole* has duplicate Python methods for each of the result calculations performed in the long, short and fast OSeMOSYS implementations (which are only used when using GLPK as a solver).

 ``otoole viz res``